carlwr/hspec-tidy-formatter/README.md

 * honors most `hspec` options, including: `--times`, `--no-unicode`, `--no-color`, `--print-cpu-time`, `--print-slow-items=[=N]`

-#### NOTE:
+### Printing of additional text from test runners

 `hspec` allows test runners to pass it additional text together with the outcome of each test.
 This formatter, by default, prints such text only if it spans more than one line.
-To instead always print all such text unconditionally, use the `--times` option.
+To instead print all such text unconditionally, use `--times` (default: `--no-times`).
+This will additionally do what this option is originally supposed to do: print the execution time for spec items (if `> 0` after rounding to milliseconds).

 E.g. with [`hspec-hedgehog`], which passes the number of tests run for each item as a single line of text:

 ```diff
 - $  hspec --format=tidy